Divorce stigma in South Asian communities

 Many South Asians are bound by the shackles of cultural and religious norms, making the decision to divorce even more difficult than it already is.

-There is a greater focus on social perception rather than on the wellbeing of those within a marriage.
-South Asians have clearly defined roles within marriage and the family unit – the husband as the head of the household and the wife tending to the family.
+There is a greater focus on social perception rather than on the well-being of those within a marriage.
+South Asians have clearly defined roles within marriage and the family unit – the husband is the head of the household and the wife tends to the family.
 Getting a divorce is frowned upon, and can be seen as self-serving and antagonistic to cultural expectations.

 Divorce stigma also stems from religious expectations.
 Although religions such as Sikhism and Islam accept divorce as a last resort, it is heavily discouraged.
 Marriage is seen as a lifelong commitment and there is pressure on the couple to work out any issues.
 In Sikhism, the Sangat (congregation) is even asked to intervene to save the marriage.